amponce/market-intel/outstatic/content/posts/todays-indicative-fixed-prices-market-intel.md

 slug: 'todays-indicative-fixed-prices-market-intel'
 description: ''
 coverImage: ''
-publishedAt: '2023-08-02T17:23:32.927Z'
+publishedAt: '2023-08-03T16:18:38.563Z'
 ---

-8-2-23

-NYMEX is down approximately $0.25 from 1 week ago and down nearly $6.00 from 1 year ago.
-Sep ’23 is down again today, opening today at $2.56 and falling to $2.46 at the time of this report.
-Every month past Sep ’23 and through Dec ’35 is seeing red today.
-Resistance ranges from $2.67 to $2.75.
-Support is $2.49 to $2.39.
-And we’ve hit the top end of that support today already.

-Short- and longer-term PG&E CG Basis prices are up compared to 1 week ago.
-SoCal CG Basis prices are falling as cooler, less humid weather returns to the <s>tarnished</s>

- Golden State as well as unscheduled maintenance on the Wheeler pipeline is set to be completed by 8-11-23, on schedule.

-It is my belief that we could see prices fall further as we move into the shoulder months; moving out of summer, away from summer heat, causing demand to fall, while production stays steady (around 100Bcf/D) or increases, and before winter heating demand days kick in.

-The latest Storage Report is forecasted to show an 18Bcf injection.
-Compare this to last year and the 5-year average, 37Bcf for both.
-Extreme heat in July is responsible for this well below normal injection.
-If it comes in above the forecasted 18Bcf, we could see NYMEX continue the current downward trend….
+8-3-23

+The Storage Report posted a 14Bcf injection.
+The forecast was 18Bcf.
+Last year’s injection was 37Bcf.
+The 5-year average for this week is also 37Bcf.
+As you can imagine, NYMEX prices jumped up after the announcement earlier this morning.
+NYMEX is up as much as $0.10 so far today, sitting at $2.58. $

+Resistance ranges from $2.54 to $2.65.
+Support is $2.35 to $2.45.
+NYMEX still looks good as we are well below last year’s prices and the first month showing at above the $4.00 mark is Dec ’24.
+Still good buys out there for NYMEX.

+Both PG&E CG Basis and SoCal CG Basis prices are up this morning, ranging from $0.03 to $0.10.
+Today is not the day for Basis.
+Tomorrow probably won’t be the day either for Basis as we wait out the bullish factors.
+Sit back, take a breath.
+Our chance will be here soon enough.
+Call us to discuss the best options available because there are some very nice options right now.

 PG&E CG SOCAL CG

 Start Month: Sep ‘23

-1 MONTH $5.55 $7.50
+1 MONTH $5.60 $7.52

-3 MONTHS $5.85 $7.40
+3 MONTHS $5.75 $7.35

-6 MONTHS $7.00 $8.65
+6 MONTHS $6.85 $8.50

-12 MONTHS $6.00 $7.20
+12 MONTHS $5.85 $7.05

-24 MONTHS $5.85 $6.95
+24 MONTHS $5.75 $6.85

 Winter Strips (Nov ’23 – March ‘24)

-$7.20 $8.75
+$7.00 $8.50

 Summer Strip (May ’24 – Aug ‘24)

-$4.95 $5.65
+$4.85 $5.55